 - to apply to amend the training contract

-- to temporarily transfer the training contract to a new employer for a period not exceeding one year, to suspend the training contract for a period not exceeding 1 year
+- to temporarily transfer the training contract to a new employer for a period not exceeding one year

 - to apply to cancel the training contract